rks101/eglinux/README.md

 ## xdg-open

-You may have come across xdg-open message when starting or joining a conference call/meeting from a browser link to a specific meeting application.
-It can be visible when you click a link on website menu and that menu does not have a actual target link.
+You may have come across the xdg-open message when starting or joining a conference call/meeting from a browser link to a specific meeting application.
+It can be visible when you click a link on the website menu and that menu does not have an actual target link.

-From man-page of xdg-open:
+From the man page of xdg-open:
-xdg-open is a linux command to open a file or URL in the user's preferred application. xdg-open supports file, ftp, http and https URLs.
+xdg-open is a Linux command to open a file or URL in the user's preferred application. xdg-open supports file, ftp, http, and https URLs.

 e.g. open a web page
 ```
 $ xdg-open 'http://www.freedesktop.org/'
 $ Gtk-Message: 11:56:17.079: Not loading module "atk-bridge": The functionality is provided by GTK natively.
-Please try to not load it.
+Please try not to load it.
 Opening in existing browser session.
 ```
 TODO: add image of browser pop-up showing xdg-open message